-Being a freelance graphic designer offers an ideal work environment—the ability to work from home, time flexibility and, most importantly, autonomy.
+Being a full-time freelance graphic designer offers an ideal work environment—the ability to work from home, time flexibility and, most importantly, autonomy.

 We see why many designers want to run their own design business.
 But once deciding to branch off from the corporate world to be self-employed, what are the next steps?